jorgejarne/hugo/content/sections/section2.md

 ---
-title: "Links"
+title: "Participate"
 weight: 3
 improvecontrast: true
 ---

-## Download Grayscale
+## How to Participate?

-You can download Grayscale for free from the Github page.
+You can download Grayscale for free from the Github page. cxcxccx cxxcxcx xcxc

 {{< big-button text="Visit Download Page" href="https://github.com/runningstream/hugograyscale/" >}}